Click Below to Skip Ahead

 Pomeranian Size and Growth Chart

-Since Pomeranians are generally not taller than 11 inches, their size shouldn’t vary drastically between individual dogs.
-At birth, most Pomeranian newborns can fit on the palm of your hand, weighing only a few ounces, while they will quickly hit a growth spurt and reach a pound in their 3rd month.
+At birth, most Pomeranian newborns can fit on the palm of your hand, weighing only a few ounces, while they will quickly hit a growth spurt and reach a pound in their third month.

 Age | Weight Range |